SYSTEMIC LUPUS ERYTHEMATOSUS OVERVIEW

 Medication precautions — A number of medications are known to worsen lupus.
 You should not take these medications if there is an acceptable alternative.
 Sulfa-containing antibiotics are examples of medicines that should be avoided.

-Birth control pills that contain low doses of estrogen (which include most birth control pills) are safe for most women with systemic lupus erythematosus.
+Birth control pills that contain low doses of estrogen (which include most birth control pills) are safe for most women with SLE.
 However, certain people (eg, those with Raynaud phenomenon, an increased risk of blood clots, or kidney disease) probably should not take any medicines that contain estrogen.
 (See "Menstrual function, menopause, and hormonal contraceptives in women with systemic lupus erythematosus".)

 Pregnancy — Women with lupus should avoid becoming pregnant during lupus flares due to the high risk of miscarriage.
 This is especially true in women with significant lupus-related organ damage.